 "Mynock, something's wrong with Greywolf.
 He isn't answering on the comlink.
 Stay alert," said Guardian, looking at Greywolf's Y-Wing, which had drifted slightly off course.
 "What's going on?" he breathed worriedly.

-"Sir, an Imperial R7 Saboteur droid is signaling us from the Antera system.
-It seems it has taken over a Y-Wing fighter.
-And, sir, the fighter appears to be assigned to the Rebel Buccaneer squadron."
+"Sir, one of our R7 Saboteur droids is signaling us from the Antera system.
+It seems it has taken over a Y-wing fighter.
+And, sir, the fighter appears to be assigned to the Rebel Buccaneer Squadron."

 "Buccaneer?
 Are you sure?" a smile spread on Kendall's face.
 "Set course for the Antera system, Lieutenant.
 Full speed, and get our fighter pilots to their stations immediately.
 It's time for a little revenge!"